-Now, the name 'Great Heathen Army' may have alerted you to the fact that these Vikings were not Christians - but Oda converted to Christianity as a child (in the face of his father's fierce opposition, supposedly), entered the church, became a royal adviser, and in 941 was appointed Archbishop of Canterbury.
+Now, the name 'Great Heathen Army' may have alerted you to the fact that these Vikings were not Christians - but Oda became a Christian (his hagiographers say he did this in childhood, in the face of his father's fierce opposition, supposedly), entered the church, became a royal adviser, and in 941 was appointed Archbishop of Canterbury.
 A meteoric rise for the son of a pagan Viking!
 As Archbishop of Canterbury, Oda seems to have made a special effort to support the church in his native East Anglia, perhaps to repair some of the damage his ancestors had done there.
 Other members of his family also became prominent churchmen, most notably his nephew, the great monastic reformer St Oswald of Worcester.

 Although we have various contemporary sources for Oda's career, the first stand-alone Life of Oda wasn't written until after the Norman Conquest; it was composed at Canterbury shortly before 1100 by the monk and historian Eadmer, as part of his effort to rescue various Anglo-Saxon archbishops from obscurity.
-Here's a very nice-looking manuscript of that Life (BL Harley 624, f.121), produced at Canterbury during Eadmer's lifetime:
+He based his Life largely on the work of Byrhtferth, writing a century earlier at Ramsey Abbey, which had been founded by Oda's nephew St Oswald.
+Here's a very nice-looking manuscript of Eadmer's Life (BL Harley 624, f.121), produced at Canterbury during the author's lifetime:

 If we look closer, you can read the beginning of Eadmer's Life for yourself: